Promotional toolkits for financial literacy and consumer protection

 Financial consumer protection

 The following products promote the new and enhanced protections for bank customers that are part of Canada’s new Financial Consumer Protection Framework, including new electronic alerts from banks.
-The new and enhanced protections will take effect on June 30, 2022.
+The new and enhanced protections took effect on June 30, 2022.

 Infographic: New protections for bank customers